ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 We need to expand $\mathcal{\Lambda} U = \mathcal{\Lambda}_N U_N \cdots \mathcal{\Lambda}_i U_i \cdots \mathcal{\Lambda}_1 U_1$
 in order to find a better representation.
-Given the many terms to multiply we limit ourselves to expanding two terms two terms and "extrapolate" the form of the entire expression $\mathcal{\Lambda} U$.
+Given the many terms to multiply we limit ourselves to expanding two terms and "extrapolate" the form of the entire expression $\mathcal{\Lambda} U$.

 Our goal now is to expand $\mathcal{\Lambda}_2U_2 \mathcal{\Lambda}_1U_1$.